MathieuBuisson/PSCodeHealth/docs/Functions/Test-PSCodeHealthCompliance.md

 Test-PSCodeHealthCompliance -HealthReport $MyProjectHealthReport
 ```

-Gets the compliance levels for every metrics, based on the specified PSCodeHealth report ($MyProjectHealthReport) and the compliance rules in the default settings.
+Gets the compliance results for every metrics, based on the specified PSCodeHealth report ($MyProjectHealthReport) and the compliance rules in the default settings.

 ### -------------------------- EXAMPLE 2 --------------------------
 ```
 Invoke-PSCodeHealth | Test-PSCodeHealthCompliance
 ```

-Gets the compliance levels for every metrics, based on the PSCodeHealth report specified via pipeline input and the compliance rules in the default settings.
+Gets the compliance results for every metrics, based on the PSCodeHealth report specified via pipeline input and the compliance rules in the default settings.

 ### -------------------------- EXAMPLE 3 --------------------------
 ```
 Test-PSCodeHealthCompliance -HealthReport $MyProjectHealthReport -CustomSettingsPath .\MySettings.json -SettingsGroup OverallMetrics
 ```

-Gets the compliance levels for the metrics in the settings group OverallMetrics, based on the specified PSCodeHealth report ($MyProjectHealthReport).
+Evaluates the compliance results for the metrics in the settings group OverallMetrics, based on the specified PSCodeHealth report ($MyProjectHealthReport).

 This checks compliance against compliance rules in the defaults compliance rules and any custom compliance rule from the file 'MySettings.json'.